Federation: Federations

 The component states are in some sense sovereign, insofar as certain powers are reserved to them that may not be exercised by the central government.
 However, a federation is more than a mere loose alliance of independent states.
 The component states of a federation usually possess no powers in relation to foreign policy and so enjoy no independent status under international law.
 However, German Länder have that power, which is beginning to be exercised on a European level.

 Some federations are called asymmetric because some states have more autonomy than others.
 An example of such a federation is Malaysia, in which Sarawak and Sabah agreed to form the federation on different terms and conditions from the states of Peninsular Malaysia.

 A federation often emerges from an initial agreement between several separate states.
 The purpose can be the will to solve mutual problems and to provide for mutual defense or to create a nation-state for an ethnicity spread over several states.
 The former was the case with the United States and Switzerland.
 However, as the histories of countries and nations vary, the federalist system of a state can be quite different from these models.
 Australia, for instance, is unique in that it came into existence as a nation by the democratic vote of the citizens of each state, who voted "yes" in referendums to adopt the Australian Constitution.
 Brazil, on the other hand, has experienced both the federal and the unitary state during its history.
-Some present-day states of the Brazilian federation retain borders set during the Portuguese colonization (before the very existence of the Brazilian state), whereas the latest state, Tocantins, was created by the 1988 Constitution for chiefly administrative reasons.
+Some present-day states of the Brazilian federation retain borders set during the Portuguese colonization (before the very existence of the Brazilian state), whereas the latest state, Tocantins, was created by the 1988 Constitution.

-Seven of the top eight largest countries by area are governed as federations.
+Federalism is especially common among very large democracies, but federations vary greatly in area and population; territorial size alone does not determine constitutional form.

 Unitary states

-A unitary state is sometimes one with only a single, centralized, national tier of government.
-However, unitary states often also include one or more self-governing regions.
-The difference between a federation and this kind of unitary state is that in a unitary state the autonomous status of self-governing regions exists by the sufferance of the central government, and may be unilaterally revoked.
-While it is common for a federation to be brought into being by agreement between a number of formally independent states, in a unitary state self-governing regions are often created through a process of devolution, where a formerly centralized state agrees to grant autonomy to a region that was previously entirely subordinate.
-Thus, federations are often established voluntarily from "below" whereas devolution grants self-government from "above".
+A unitary state may include self-governing regions, but their powers are legally delegated by the central constitutional order and can in principle be altered or withdrawn unilaterally.
+In a federation, by contrast, the existence and powers of the constituent units are constitutionally entrenched.
+Political constraints may nevertheless make withdrawal of devolved autonomy difficult even where it remains legally possible.